 A) Treatment fees.

-Having your case treated using Simpli 5®, Red White & Blue®, or RW II® will probably cost less than Invisalign®.
+Cases treated using Simpli 5®, Red White & Blue®, or RW II® will probably cost less than Invisalign®.

-Due to the fact that the dentist doesn’t have to buy a more full-featured product than is needed, if a patient’s case can be treated using one of the AOA Laboratory systems, the dentist’s costs will be less, possibly significantly so, than when treating a case using Invisalign®.
+Due to the fact that the dentist doesn’t have to buy a more full-featured product than is really needed, if a patient’s case can be treated using one of the AOA Laboratory systems, the dentist’s costs will be less, possibly significantly so, than when treating a case using Invisalign®.

-Invisalign Express®, Invisalign's® lowest priced system, costs the dentist on the order of $750 per case (2008).
-In comparison, the RW II®, Red White & Blue®, and Simpli 5® systems cost the dentist around $180, $225, and $600, respectively (2008).
+- In comparison, and once again in 2008, the RW II®, Red White & Blue®, and Simpli 5® systems cost the dentist around $180, $225, and $600, respectively.

 Of course, our statement regarding the relative cost of treatment using these various systems assumes that the dentist passes their cost savings on to the patient.

-Related information: Costs for orthodontic treatment.
+Related information: Fees for orthodontic treatment.
+Costs for braces.

 B) Case selection.

 The AOA Orthodontic Lab systems are used to treat less involved cases.

 In general, each individual tooth aligner that’s used to treat a patient’s case creates tooth movements on the order of 1/2 mm (a little more than 1/64th of an inch).
 So, a system that features a greater number of aligners can be used to treat more difficult/involved cases.